Does Mormonism restore the Aaronic and Melchizedek priesthoods mentioned in the Bible?

 Joseph Smith claimed that he was ordained to the Aaronic and Melchizedek priesthoods through a special visitation of the biblical patriarchs who gave him these priesthoods to be passed down to the male members of the Church through ordination.

-When I (Lee Baker) was ordained as a Bishop of the Mormon Church, I took pride in the fact that my Priesthood Line of Authority went back to the former Mormon Prophet Thomas S. Monson with only one man between me and him!
-What I did not realize was that it was all a lie.
-No man in the Bible ever held both Priesthoods, and I wasn’t even qualified, under Biblical standards, to hold these Priesthoods.
-Even Jesus Himself was not qualified to hold the Aaronic Priesthood.
-So how could I claim to hold something that Jesus could not hold?
+One former bishop shared that when he was in the Mormon Church, he took pride in the fact that his Priesthood Line of Authority went back to the former Mormon Prophet Thomas S. Monson with only one man between him and the prophet.
+It wasn’t until he studied the Bible that he learned that it was all a lie.
+No man in the Bible ever held both priesthoods, and Joseph Smith was not qualified, under biblical standards, to hold either one of these priesthoods.
+Even Jesus Himself never held the Aaronic priesthood.
+So how can any Mormon claim to hold something Jesus could not hold?

 FOR MORE INFORMATION SEE:

 NOTE: Background Instrumental Music is by Jason [email protected].